doc4d/4d-web-studio/docs/datasources.md

 #### From a Text component

 Select text inside a **Text** component and click the **Toggle Datasource** icon to create a local datasource.
 ## Binding a datasource to a component

 There are several ways to bind a datasource to a component:

 * Drag it from the Data Source section and drop it on a component
 * Select a component and enter the name of the datasource in the Properties panel > Data Access > DataSource
 ## Attaching events to datasources

 You can attach events to datasources to trigger certain actions when these datasources are updated in the web browser.
-See [Attaching an event to a datasource](events.md#from-a-datasource) for more information.
+See [datasource events](events/datasource-events.md) for more information.

+## Storing data in a datasource

+You can store data in local and remote datasources.
+For example, you can configure an event that calls a function, and store the result of that function in a datasource.

 ## Keeping track of your datasources